kwan22/habits/level3.md

 ## Cues

 Many scary-looking strats become less scary with the right (visual) cue, typically a notable background tile or decal.
-Cues act as a more convenient target point to jump or dash from, usually one that Madeline passes closer to, rather than looking at the true target which might be less intuitive to aim at.
+Cues act as a more convenient target point to act from, usually one that Madeline passes closer to, rather than looking at the true target which might be less intuitive to aim at.
+In other cases, certain setups need to be initiated from a cue.
 Leniency mechanics often come into play here.

 <details>
   <summary>Example 1: 4a Cliff face</summary>